LiamMcSherry5709/educational-network-design/docs/Implementation-and-Configurations.md

 # Implementation and Configurations

-in this section I will show the step by step process of implementing and configuring different devices that are found within the network using pictures and screenshots taken as proof.
+In this section I will show the step by step process of implementing and configuring different devices that are found within the network using pictures and screenshots taken as proof.

 ## Physical configurations